-- 1. a uniform distribution of $\mu \pm w/2$ (where w is the width of the interval), or - 2. a normal distribution with mean $\mu$ and standard deviation $\sigma$ .
+- 1. a uniform distribution of $\mu \pm w/2$ (where w is the width of the interval), or - 2. a normal distribution with mean μ and standard deviation σ .

-To approximate each of these, we are reduced to using the tools provided to us by our software systems, usually restricted to a random number generator that produces a uniform random variable on the range [0, 1).
-We will look at simulating each of these.
+To approximate each of these, we are reduced to using the tools provided to us by our software systems, usually restricted to a pseyudo-random number generator that produces apparently random variable integer values usually between 0 and